yijiangh/algorithmic_circular_design/readme.md

 The C# implementation requires no extra effort to setup, simply open the Grasshopper script `Geodesic_Reuse_v2.gh` with the Rhino file `sample house_r6_3.3dm`, and it works out of the box!

+TODO:
+The grasshopper script needs the [RhinoPolyhedron]() plugin to work.

 To use the julia backend, however, we need some extra setup, but it's worth the effort - we've reported at least 10 times speedup with the julia backend compared to the C# one!

 The instructions for setting up the GH-Julia workflow is [here](./gh_julia_instructions.md).

 ## Citation